segmentio/segment-docs/src/connections/destinations/catalog/stories/index.md

 ## Identify

-An [`identify`](https://segment.com/docs/spec/identify/) call is sent to Stories as a new event on a user's timeline.
+[`identify`](https://segment.com/docs/spec/identify/) calls are sent to Stories as a new event on a user's timeline.
 This call is mainly used to keep track of changes to users' profile and maintain user properties called _traits_ in Segment.
 If you want to track specific user actions we recommend using the [`track` call](#Track).

 Only `identify` calls update the Profile traits and Attributes on the left-hand side of user profiles. `track`, `page`, and `screen` calls create users but don't populate user Attributes.